 #1.
 Stroll along Mullaghmore Beach

-You’ll love exploring Sligo coastline and enjoying its beautiful beaches as they are some of the best anyone can ask for.
+You’ll love exploring the Sligo coastline and enjoying its beautiful beaches as they are some of the best anyone can ask for.

-Mullaghmore Beach is a beautiful white sandy beach sheltered by an extensive dune system, and when low tide occurs, you’ll find a variety of lines and cracks and colours on the seafloor.
+Mullaghmore Beach is a beautiful white sandy beach sheltered by an extensive dune system, and when low tide occurs, you’ll find a variety of lines and cracks and colours on the exposed seafloor.

-The beach is long, the water is clean, safe and without big waves; it provides safe bathing, so it’s perfect for families and young children to enjoy.
+The beach is long, and the water is clean, safe and without big waves; it provides safe bathing, so it’s perfect for families and young children to enjoy.

 Go for a stroll, it’s an ideal way to unwind and let your thoughts settle.
-The crashing Atlantic waves, the cascading dunes and mountains in the distance only add to the peaceful atmosphere.
+The crashing Atlantic waves, the cascading dunes and the mountains in the distance only add to the peaceful atmosphere.

 #2.
 Watch a sunrise